5 Science-Backed Ways To Get a Cat to Like You

 Ideally, you'll want to find a toy that is fun for both you and your cat.
-The Mouse Hunt Toy is an interactive toy you can control from your phone while your cat does all the work.
+The Mouse Hunt Toy (pictured above) is an interactive toy you can control from your phone while your cat does all the work.
 It's a fun, enriching way to play with your cat after a long day at work.

 5. Keep your cat indoors.

 The indoor vs outdoor debate is a long one.
-But a study conducted in Italy revealed that cats who remained mostly indoors more "in sync" with their owners than cats that were allowed outdoor access anytime they wanted.
+But a study conducted in Italy revealed that cats who remained mostly indoors are more "in sync" with their owners than cats that were allowed outdoor access anytime they wanted.
 The indoor cats in the study were allowed one hour of access (supervised) to a small garden every day.
 The indoor cats were shown to be more active during the day and less active at night, when their human counterparts like to sleep!

 Love the article.
 Already knew some ofit but good to be reminded as well as informed to things I didn’t know.
 Thanks!